malaquiasxv/neptune/README.md

 [!]
 Required PKGs:
 - openbsd-netcat curl tor iptables iproute2 coreutils util-linux bash iptables-nft nftables sudo

 [!]
-Script actions: --start, --stop, --restart, --boot-enable, --boot-disable, --myip, --changeid, --set-bridges --reset-config, --link, --help.
+Script actions: --start, --stop, --restart, --boot-enable, --boot-disable, --myip, --changeid, --set-bridges --reset-config, --link, --show-config, --help.
 Run 'onionbox --help', for detailed info

 [!]
 To use it right now:
 - Note: always run this as root, (if you have sudo/git installed in your system)